Pawelok35/GitJournal/README.md

 **Summary**:
    - Today’s learning focused on understanding the mechanism of dynamically recalculating product prices based on user selections.
 We iterated over product categories and options, learned how to check selected options, and applied this knowledge to adjust the total price accordingly.

+## Day 31 - 2024-10-09

+1. **Reviewing yesterday's code**: Today, I focused on reviewing the code from yesterday, which involved iterating through product categories and options, checking selected options, and dynamically recalculating prices.
+This helped reinforce my understanding of how each part of the code functions.

+2. **Deepening understanding**: I took time to thoroughly understand the logic behind the code, especially how the `formData` object interacts with product options and how the price recalculation algorithm works.

+3. **Creating detailed notes**: I made comprehensive notes to summarize the key concepts and logic from the code.
+These notes will serve as a valuable resource for future reference and further review.

+**Summary**: Today was dedicated to reviewing and deeply understanding the code from yesterday.
+By making detailed notes, I ensured that the concepts and logic behind the code are clear and well-documented for future reference.

 ...

 ## Key Learning Areas 🔐